 As the villi get more and more worn down, we become nutrient deficient because the part of the villi that absorbs that nutrient is no longer there, or it can not absorb all that we need.
-It also leads to what is known as “leaky gut” syndrome, where small (miniscule) particles of food that have not been efficiently broken down, get into our blood stream.
+It also leads to what is known as “leaky gut” syndrome, where small (minuscule) particles of food that have not been efficiently broken down, get into our bloodstream.
 These particles get deposited in different areas of the body and our immune system begins attacking them.

 In the case of Hashimoto’s, a protein found in gluten looks very similar to our thyroid.